 Psoriasis is common and affects about 1 to 5% of the population worldwide.
 Light-skinned people are at greater risk, whereas blacks are less likely to get the disease.
-Psoriasis begins most often in people aged 16 to 22 years and aged 57 to 60 years.
+Most often begins in people aged 16 to 22 years and aged 57 to 60 years.
 However, people in all age groups and races are susceptible.

 Our individuality or uniqueness as a person, which is influenced by our genetic makeup, upbringing, and life situations, is the reason why some people experience lichen planus more than others.
 Homeopathy understands and values this uniqueness.

 Do you know …

 Homeopathy is the first line of treatment for psoriasis.